GMPavanLab/dynsight/docs/source/analysis_workflow.rst

 streamline the analysis of many-body trajectories, offering a consistent and user-friendly interface across most analysis tasks.

-This is achieved through two main classes, :class:`Trj` and :class:`Insight`.
+This is achieved through two main classes, :class:`.trajectory.Trj` and :class:`.trajectory.Insight`.

-The :class:`Trj` class is an object that contains a trajectory, meaning the coordinates of a set of particles over a series of frames.
+The :class:`.trajectory.Trj` class is an object that contains a trajectory, meaning the coordinates of a set of particles over a series of frames.

-The :class:`Insight` class is an object that stores some useful information computed on a trajectory, in the form of a dataset containing some physical observable computed for all the particles along the trajectory.
+The :class:`.trajectory.Insight` class is an object that stores some useful information computed on a trajectory, in the form of a dataset containing some physical observable computed for all the particles along the trajectory.

-Some additional classes, under the general name of :class:`ClusteringInsight`, contain the result of clustering procedures performed on the Insight datasets.
+Some additional classes, under the general name of :class:`.trajectory.ClusterInsight`, contain the result of clustering procedures performed on the Insight datasets.

 Example
 -------

-The first step is usually to create a :class:`Trj` object from some trajectory file (.xtc, .gro).
+The first step is usually to create a :class:`.trajectory.Trj` object from some trajectory file (.xtc, .gro).
 In this example, we are using the water/ice coexistence trajectory stored in the ``example/`` folder.

 .. code-block:: python